 With Diablo 2: Resurrected, Blizzard has revived one of its absolute top titles.
 The catchy gameplay of the hit from yesteryear is still convincing today.
 Diablo 2 is visually better than ever before, but the ravages of time are relentlessly gnawing at the 20 year old gameplay framework.
 What was great back then is still good today - but no longer the masterpiece of yore.

-Diablo 2 brings back memories: of a terrific game, of the first serious multiplayer experiences over the Internet via a 56k modem with lost connections every half hour, telephone lines that were occupied for hours and of “Battle.net”, which was a small revolution at the time.
+Diablo 2 brings back memories: of a great game, of the first serious multiplayer experiences over the Internet via a 56k modem with disconnections every half hour, phone lines that were busy for hours, and of "Battle.net", which was a small revolution at the time.
 And today?
-Today Diablo 2 is still around - or now again.
-More beautiful, louder, smoother, on large screens in 4K - the modernized frame of the remake Diablo 2: Resurrected is terrific.
-The title is no longer the masterpiece of yore.
+Today Diablo 2 is still there - or now again.
+More beautiful, louder, smoother, on big screens in 4K - the modernized frame of the remake Diablo 2: Resurrected is terrific.
+But the title is no longer the masterpiece of the past.
 This is mainly due to the fact that Blizzard has lent a hand everywhere for the revived edition, only hardly with the gameplay.